How long does it take to close a mortgage?

 Completing a mortgage application, if you’re prepared, will take 20 minutes to an hour.

-Step 2: Provide supporting paperwork & documentation
+Step 2: Provide supporting paperwork and documentation

 Additional documentation requests may include copies of business licenses, gift letters for down payments, and proof that a student loan is in deferment.

 After reviewing the paperwork, your mortgage lender may ask for additional supporting information, which may include written explanations for “large, atypical deposits” in your bank account or anything else.

-Step 3: The credit approval letter (for purchases only)
+Step 3: Credit approval letter

-Once the lender has reviewed and “signed off” on your paperwork, it will issue a pre-approval letter to you.
+Once the lender has reviewed and “signed off” on your paperwork, it will issue a preapproval letter to you.

-A pre-approval letter is your proof that your loan can be approved, so long as the property you purchase meets lender guidelines, and so long as you don’t make any “material” changes to your application.
+A preapproval letter is your proof that your loan can be approved, so long as the property you purchase meets lender guidelines, and so long as you don’t make any “material” changes to your application.

-Changes in your application do not nullify your approval -- they only require that your loan get re-underwritten and re-approved.Verify your mortgage eligibility (Nov 19th, 2017)
+Changes in your application don’t necessarily nullify your approval.
+However, they do require that your loan get re-underwritten and re-approved.

-Step 4: The home appraisal
+Step 4: Home appraisal process

-Therefore, when it’s time to schedule the appraisal, try to schedule it for as soon as you possibly can.
+Therefore, when it’s time to schedule the appraisal, try to schedule it as soon as you possibly can.

-Every day counts when you’re trying to preserve a rate lock, so if the appraiser wants to come see the home tomorrow morning, find a way to make that possible.
+Every day counts when you’re trying to preserve a rate lock, so if the appraiser wants to come see the home tomorrow morning, find a way to make that possible!

 After the appraisal is completed, the lender will “double-check” it for validity.

 However, if the appraised value of the home is more than a few percentage points higher than the lender’s expectation for what that value should be, the lender may ask to commission a second, verifying appraisal.

 Scheduling this second home appraisal can add another week to your closing, which can increase your mortgage rate and closing costs.
-This is a rare occurrence, however
+This is a rare occurrence, however.

-Most times, lenders will accept the appraiser’s valuation of a home as-is, and will issue a “final approval” which states that the loan is approved subject to certain closing conditions.
+Most times, lenders will accept the appraiser’s valuation of a home as-is, and will issue a “final approval” which states the loan is approved subject to certain closing conditions.

-Step 6: The mortgage loan closing
+Step 6: Mortgage loan closing

 After the lender has issued its final approval, the only thing left to do is to close on the mortgage.
 However, until the closing has completed, it’s your duty as the borrower to not change anything which could affect your mortgage application.

 Any of these events could cause your approval to be revoked.
-Only after your loan is funded and money has changed hands can the loan be considered final.Verify your mortgage eligibility (Nov 19th, 2017)
+Only after your loan is funded and money has changed hands can the loan be considered final.

-Step 7: The rescission period (for refinances only)
+Step 7: Rescission period (for refinances only)